Poudingue/Fbx2Mitsuba/README.md

 ## Howto

 - export the 3dsmax scene to “scene.fbx” (ascii fbx, not binary !)
-- install python if you don't have it already
+- install python 3.7 if you don't have it already
+- (recommended) install Pillow for python.
+If you don't, roughness map may cause some problems with values > 0.5
 - use converter.py (double)
 - available commands :
 	- --verbose (or -v) displays more info about conversion